New insights for the multivariate square-root lasso: Simulation Studies

-\item Model 3 (Factor model): $\mbSigma_* = \mbR'\mbR + 0.05 \mbI_q$, where $\mbR$ is obtained by first generating $\tilde{\mbR} \in \mathbb{R}^{r \times q}$, with $r \leq q$ to have independent standard normal entries and setting $\mbR = \tilde{\mbR} \mbK$ where $\mbK \in \mathbb{R}^{q \times q}$ is diagonal with entries chosen so that $\mbR'\mbR$ has diagonal entries equal to 1.45. \end{itemize}
+\item[] \textbf{Model 3} (Factor model): $\mbSigma_* = \mbR^\top\mbR + 0.05 \mbI_q$, where $\mbR$ is obtained by first generating $\tilde{\mbR} \in \mathbb{R}^{m \times q}$ with $m \leq q$ to have independent standard normal entries and setting $\mbR = \tilde{\mbR} \mbK$ where $\mbK \in \mathbb{R}^{q \times q}$ is diagonal with entries chosen so that $\mbR^\top\mbR$ has diagonal entries equal to 1.45. \end{itemize}

-Throughout our simulations, we set $n = 200$, $p = 500,$ $q=50,$ and let $\xi$, the condition number, and the number of factors $(r)$ vary, under Models 1, 2, and 3, respectively.
-In addition to Models 1--3 with normally distributed errors, we also considered Models 1--3 with errors following a multivariate $t$-distribution with five degrees of freedom (henceforth, $t_5$).
-To select tuning parameters, we also generated a validation set of size $n$ from the same data generating model.
+Throughout our simulations, we set $n = 200$, $p = 500,$ $q=50,$ and let $\xi$, the condition number, and the number of factors $(m)$ vary, under Models 1, 2, and 3, respectively.
+In addition to Models 1--3 with normally distributed errors, we also consider Models 1--3 with errors following a multivariate $t$-distribution with five degrees of freedom (henceforth, $t_5$).

+To select tuning parameters, we also generate a validation set of size $n$ from the same data generating model.
+For each method we consider, tuning parameters are chosen to minimize the squared prediction error averaged across all $q$ responses on the validation set.
+In a slight abuse of terminology, we refer to this as ``cross-validation'' for the remainder of this section.